Notenoughmail/notenoughmail.github.io/tfcgv/1.20.1/index.md

 ### defaultPreviewSize

 An int in the range [0, 6], defaulting to 3.
-It determines which preview size the *Preview Scale* slider defaults to.
+Determines which preview size the *Preview Scale* slider defaults to.
 This value can be converted to km via the equation:

 2<span style="vertical-align: baseline; position: relative; top: -0.6em;">(defaultPreviewSize + 5)</span> * 128 / 1000

 ### loadingIcon

 A boolean, defaulting to true.
-It determines if the preview screen should display a loading icon while generating a new preview.
+Determines if the preview screen should display a loading icon while generating a new preview.
 If disabled, the previous preview will remain until the new one is completed

 ### dingWhenGenerated

 A boolean, defaulting to true.
-It determines if the a sound should play when a preview finishes generating
+Determines if the a sound should play when a preview finishes generating

+### generationProgress

+A boolean, defaulting to true.
+Determines if a progress bar should show along the bottom of the preview space while generating

+### cancelPreviewOnError

+A boolean, defaulting to true.
+Determines if progress should be canceled if an error is encountered during preview generation.
+If disabled, generation will continue, using empty data at the point of failure and the error only printed to the log

 ## Customization